 Where to Get Drinks in North Beach, SF

 One of our favorite cocktail bars in the city, 15 Romolo (15 Romolo Place) has dark alley vibes, a well-stocked jukebox, and a photo booth.
-The drinks are tops: Try the well-named Socialites & Cigarettes, and don't shy away from the food, which is a solid choice for late-night noshing. // Sip in Barbary Coast style at Comstock Saloon (155 Columbus Ave), a gorgeously appointed saloon with stiff drinks, tasty food, and nods to SF's colorful history (see: the original urinal trough underneath the bar).
+The drinks are tops: Pump some coins into the jukebox, order the Pimms Cup (it may be the best you've ever had), and don't shy away from the food, which is a solid choice for late-night noshing. // Sip in Barbary Coast style at Comstock Saloon (155 Columbus Ave), a gorgeously appointed saloon with stiff drinks, tasty food, and nods to SF's colorful history (see: the original urinal trough underneath the bar).
 Order the Barkeep's Whimsy, an off-menu concoction that changes depending on the bartender's mood, ideally paired with oysters. // Time-travel back to an era of guys and dolls, cats and dames at Tony Nik's (1534 Stockton), a classic cocktail bar where both formal attire and double dealing feel apropos.
-Sidle up to the bar or snag the cozy booth at the back, sip on a gin martini or a Manhattan, and make like a film noir. // Brave the smell (this place has been around since the 1800s) and groove to the blues at The Saloon (1232 Grant Ave). // Get an education in dive bar excellence at your choice of cool North Beach dive bars: Our favorites are Mr. Bing's (201 Columbus Ave) and Hawaii West (729 Vallejo St) // Grab an upstairs seat at Vesuvio (255 Columbus Ave) where you can enjoy your drinks in a dark looking, intimate feeling space. // Specs' Twelve Adler Museum Cafe (12 Williams Place), is eccentric North Beach history in one crazy nutshell of a bar.
-Just ask one of the guys at the bar—he's probably been sitting on that same bar stool for the past 50 years—and share a pitcher of beer with a wedge of gouda and a basket of Saltine crackers. // The Church Key (1402 Grant Ave) is a remarkable little beer bar that manages to feel hidden despite its location on the often-thronged Grant Avenue.
+Sidle up to the bar or snag the cozy booth at the back, sip on a gin martini or a Manhattan, and make like a film noir. // Brave the smell (this place has been around since the 1800s) and groove to the blues at The Saloon (1232 Grant Ave). // Get an education in dive bar excellence at your choice of cool North Beach dive bars: Our favorites are Mr. Bing's (201 Columbus Ave) and Hawaii West (729 Vallejo St) // Grab an upstairs seat at Vesuvio (255 Columbus Ave) where you can enjoy your drinks in a dark looking, intimate feeling space. // Specs' Twelve Adler Museum Cafe (12 Williams Pl.), is eccentric North Beach history in one crazy nutshell of a bar.
+Just ask one of the guys at the bar—he's probably been sitting on that same bar stool for the past 50 years—and share a pitcher of beer with a wedge of gouda and a basket of Saltine crackers. // The Church Key (1402 Grant Ave.) is a remarkable little beer bar that manages to feel hidden despite its location on the often-thronged Grant Avenue.
 Marked by a glowing key, it features a frequently rotating draft selection, an epic list of bottled beers, and deep soul cuts spun on vinyl on Wednesday nights.

 North Beach Coffee Culture

 The OG of North Beach coffee shops, Caffe Trieste (609 Vallejo St) is the spot for great espresso, jukebox tunes, and people-watching the locals who've been hanging out here for decades.
 You may even find yourself sitting next to Francis Ford Coppola—Trieste is where he wrote The Godfather. // We love everything about Reveille Coffee Co (200 Columbus Ave), from their wonderfully roasted beans to their avocado toast (uh huh). // Blink and you'll miss Hole in the Wall (524 Union St), which serves delicious pour-overs in "blonde" or "brunette" form (light and dark roast) at the counter.
-Decaf is never an option. // Get your Blue Bottle fix at The Station (596 Pacific Ave.) // Trust us when we say you'll want to try house-roasted beans at Graffeo (735 Columbus Ave), a neighborhood staple since 1935. // Caffe Greco (423 Columbus Ave) has floor-to-ceiling windows and a parklet for your street-viewing pleasure. // Want a sweet little truffle with your caffeine fix?
-Look to XOX Truffles (754 Columbus Ave). // Head over to Stella Pastry and Cafe (446 Columbus Ave) for baked goods on a sidewalk table.
+Decaf is never an option. // Trust us when we say you'll want to try house-roasted beans at Graffeo (735 Columbus Ave), a neighborhood staple since 1935. // Caffe Greco (423 Columbus Ave) has jovial service, floor-to-ceiling windows, and a parklet for taking in the bustle of the neighborhood. // Want a sweet little truffle with your caffeine fix?
+Look to XOX Truffles (754 Columbus Ave). // Head over to Stella Pastry and Cafe (446 Columbus Ave) for excellent cannolis.

-Hand's down one of the best music venues in the city, Bimbo's 365 Club's (1025 Columbus Ave) classic night club houses acts from up-and-coming indie bands to beloved local '80s cover bands.
-Whatever the show, prepare to dance the night away. // Head over to The Beat Museum (540 Broadway St) to learn all about Kerouac and company. // ROFL with first-rate standup acts at Cobb's Comedy Club (915 Columbus Ave). // Through the end of 2019, you can still catch a breath of fresh satire at Beach Blanket Babylon (678 Green St), the world's longest running live musical revue known for its skewering take on politics and pop culture, over-the-top costumes, and mighty wigs.
+Hand's down one of the best music venues in the city, Bimbo's 365 Club's (1025 Columbus Ave) classic nightclub houses acts from up-and-coming indie bands to beloved local '80s cover bands.
+Whatever the show, prepare to dance the night away. // Head over to The Beat Museum (540 Broadway St) to learn all about Kerouac and company. // ROFL with first-rate standup acts at Cobb's Comedy Club (915 Columbus Ave). // When the final curtain fell on 45-year-old review Beach Blanket Babylon on New Year's Eve 2019, a shudder of collective grief rippled across the city.
+But the curtain has risen again at Club Fugazi (678 Green St.) with the Fall 2021 opening of Dear San Francisco: A High-Flying Love Story, an acrobatic contemporary circus from Montreal's The 7 Fingers Collective.